 We only have a limited number of each item so reserve them early.

 Do you provide towels?

-We provide a hand towel and a bath towel for each person.
+We provide a hand towel (approx 50 x 90 cm) and a bath towel (approx 67 x 135 cm) for each guest.
 We ask that you don’t take these to the beach or use them to bath the dog!

 What cooking facilities are provided?

 Each cottage has a gas cooker with a four ring hob and oven, apart from Barn Owl Lodge which has an electric cooker.
 They each also have a microwave, a kettle, and a toaster.
 Each cottage is fully equipped with all standard cooking utensils.
 If you want to check if a cottage has a particular utensil please ask.

 Included with your booking are bed linen, electricity, heating, and towels.
 We also provide a ‘starter pack’ of essentials like toilet paper, black bags, and washing up liquid.
 Once these have been used up you will need to provide your own.

 We are inspected by the Wales Tourist Board.
 Our Cottages have all achieved a 4 Star rating, apart from Byron’s Barn which has achieved a 3-star rating, it has similar facilities to all the others but is smaller.
 We are an active member of the Professional Association of Self-Caterers UK (PASC).